grischaerbe/trello-background-override/README.md

 - Download and Extract
 - Go to the Extension Management and enable Developer Mode
 - Select "Load Unpacked Extension" and navigate to the extracted directory
+- Optional: Set the background color in "inject.css"
 - Optional: Restart Chrome